Publications

 Purpose

-s study explores associations between worry about victimization, crime information processing, and social categorization biases.
+This study explores associations between worry about victimization, crime information processing, and social categorization biases.
 Its results speak to the public communication of the crime‐risk.

 Methods